Imrich Chlamtac: Industries

-Earlier on, from 1987 - 1994, he was a professor at the University of Massachusetts Amherst and at Boston University from 1995 - 1997.
-From 1981 - 1987.
+Earlier on, from 1987–1994, he was a professor at the University of Massachusetts Amherst and at Boston University from 1995–1997.
+From 1981–1987.

-Dr. Chlamtac is the co-founder and past President of Consip, the first network emulator company, and of BCN System House Ltd. which was merged into KFKI System Integration Co.
+Dr. Chlamtac is the co-founder and past President of Consip Ltd, the first network emulator company, and of BCN System House Ltd. which was merged into KFKI System Integration Co.
 Ltd., one of the largest system integrator companies in central Europe.

 Research

 Dr. Chlamtac is the inventor of multiple fundamental concepts in networking and communications in areas of optical networks and mobility.
 Dr. Chlamtac is also the founding Editor in Chief of the ACM/Springer Wireless Networks (WINET), the ACM/Springer Journal on Special Topics in Mobile Networks and Applications (MONET).
 He served on the editorial board of multiple top journals in networks, including IEEE Transactions on Communications, and others.

 Publications

 Dr. Chlamtac published over 400 papers throughout his research career.

 He is the co-author of multiple Books, Book and Encyclopedias Chapters, including the first textbook on LAN-s entitled "Local Networks: Motivation, Technology and Performance", "Broadband Services to Businesses and Communities". and the "Wireless and Mobile Network Architectures", which is an IEEE Network Editor's choice, as well as Amazon.com engineering books best-seller.